autopilotpattern/nfsserver/README.md

 # Autopilot Pattern NFS server

 This repo Dockerizes [sdc-nfs](https://github.com/joyent/sdc-nfs), an NFS v3 server implementation in Node.js.
-This allows users to use NFS in projects without requiring kernel NFS support or privileged access.
-(Actually, the server and client containers need `privileged` on Linux hosts, though I'm hoping we can find a way to avoid that.
-This does not effect usage on Triton.)
+This is intended to allow use NFS in projects without requiring kernel NFS support or privileged access, but that is unfortunately not true.

+## This is not recommended for production use

+Server and client containers need `privileged` on Linux hosts (though not on Triton, which supports this securely).
+This may not be a solvable problem.
+Docker volume drivers are probably the best recommended work around.
+On Triton, [RFD26 will provide network shared filesystems](https://github.com/joyent/rfd/blob/master/rfd/0026/README.md) to Docker containers using Docker volume syntax.

+For now, consider this an experiment.

 ### Example usage